RealEstateWebTools/property_web_scraper/README.md

 https://techcrunch.com/2022/04/18/web-scraping-legal-court/amp/

-I am currently a bit busy with this project (which also also allows you to scrape real estate websites ;) [https://propertysquares.com/](https://propertysquares.com/) but will return to update it shortly.
+I am currently a bit busy with other projects but hope to return to update it shortly.

 Please get in touch if you are interested in helping me take this project forward.